zehortigoza/Firmware/README.md

 ### Users ###

 Please refer to the [user documentation](http://px4.io) and [user forum](http://discuss.px4.io) for flying drones with the PX4 flight stack.
+Report issues at [our issue tracker](https://github.com/PX4/Firmware/issues).

 ### Developers ###